nadermichelle/SQL-Challenge/README.md

 FROM challenge.marketing_data MD INNER JOIN challenge.store_revenue SR ON MD.geo = RIGHT(SR.store_location, 2)
 GROUP BY 1;

+The most efficient store is the CA location.
+This is because they have the highest revenue to clicks and revenue to impressions ratio.

 #### Question 5: (Challenge) Generate a query to rank in order the top 10 revenue producing states
 SELECT RIGHT(store_location, 2), sum(revenue)
 FROM store_revenue